Volunteer Stories – Hobby Horse Fundraiser

 This ‘Hobby Horse Steeplechase’ idea was submitted by Mary from St Pius X Primary School as a part of our ‘Volunteer Stories’ Series.
 We are committed to saving school and club volunteers from having to “reinvent the wheel” all of the time and this series aims to do that by sharing real life stories from other volunteers.
 If you have an idea to share (good or bad, small or huge), we would be most grateful if you would submit it here.

 Submitted by: Mary

-At our school’s Country Fair we wanted to have some interactive challenges on the day that were in keeping with our country theme.
+At our school’s Country Fair we wanted to have some interactive challenges on the day that was in keeping with our country theme.
 We ran a gumboot throw competition for the children but also wanted something that was a bit of a spectator drawcard for the school parents and local community members who attended.

 We saw a post on facebook about hobby horse show jumping and put it out there as a suggestion on our facebook group.
 Somewhat surprisingly, there were lots of positive comments – including from the activities co-ordinator (who would end up running it) and those who would be potential victims, um I mean participants.